What is Pre-K?

 - Cognitive development

-A recent study, The State of Preschool 2018, by The National Institute for Early Education Research (NEEIR) found North Carolina met 8 out of 10 benchmarks for Pre-K Quality Standards.
+A study, The State of Preschool 2018, by The National Institute for Early Education Research (NEEIR) found North Carolina met 8 out of 10 benchmarks for Pre-K Quality Standards.
 “NC Pre-K is one of the highest-quality programs in the US with proven results for at-risk students”.
 To be eligible to enroll, children must be 4 years old by August 31 of the year they enter and must come from a family whose gross income is equal to or less than 75% of the state median income.
 Up to 20% of enrolled children may come from households with incomes above that level if the children fall in another high risk category.
 Those categories include developmental delay, identified disability, a chronic health condition or limited English proficiency.
 Additionally, certain military families may be eligible without regard to income.

 The allocation of state funds for Smart Start and More at Four (NC Pre-K) programs to a county in a given year continued to have positive effects on the population of targeted students in that county as they progressed through middle school.
 Higher levels of program funding improved students’ math and reading scores, decreased the likelihood that they would be placed in special education, and reduced the probability of repeating a grade.
 The More at Four program effects varied significantly across subgroups within the population, with larger positive impacts on children from less well-educated, more economically disadvantaged, and African American families.